Chummy1984/technical-writing-portfolio/api-docs/worldbank_api.md

 - **Metadata** (page info, total entries)
 - **Indicator and country information**
-- A list of `<record>` elements, each with a year and a value
+- A sample `<record>` element with a year and a value

 ### 5.2.
 Sample Response JSON (with `format=json`)

 To receive the response in JSON format, add the `format=json` parameter to the request.
-See above in “3.
+See above in “4.
 Optional Parameters”.

 ```json
 [